 In some cases, the debtor isn't even aware there's a tax lien against them.
 What does that mean for you?
 They wouldn't have disclosed it to you when applying for the loan.
-The likelihood of undisclosed tax liens is one reason why it's essential your due diligence includes state and local tax lean searches.
+The likelihood of undisclosed tax liens is one reason why your due diligence must include state and local tax lien searches.

-When someone doesn't pay their state income or property taxes, the state's taxing authority files a lien against their property, and they become a tax debtor.
+Information on a tax lien is either maintained by the Secretary of State or the county tax office.
 Where the government records its interest depends on state law.
 Some states require recording certain interests at the state level.
 For example, Colorado files tax liens with its Department of Revenue's Division of Taxation.
 Many others require agencies to secure liens in the county records office where the person, business, or property is located.

 Tax liens are public records, which means a business can routinely pull these documents and create an easily searchable database.
 You can use an IRS tax lien database, a state tax lien database, or an organization that offers both records in one place.

-What's more efficient than conducting a state or IRS tax lien search through a database?
-Working with a Lien Solutions partner that can search any tax lien database on your behalf.
-We perform the necessary due diligence, including a four-part search to uncover any state and federal tax lien records and UCC statements filed against the potential borrower.
+Lien Solutions helps you perform the necessary due diligence, including a four-part search to uncover any state and federal tax lien records and UCC statements filed against the potential borrower.
+You’ll never miss anything with our fast, accurate multi-jurisdictional searches that yield the most current data.
+Contact us to make smarter lending decisions today.